- Thermostat lost its Z-Wave connection to the panel

 Problem Description

 Your Vivint smart thermostat is either not cooling your home, showing offline in the Vivint app, or not responding to commands.
 You set the thermostat to cool but the AC does not turn on, or the thermostat appears offline and you cannot control it remotely.
-This is frustrating because the Vivint thermostat is part of your integrated smart home system and when it goes offline your automations, schedules, and remote control all stop working.
+This is annoying because the Vivint thermostat is part of your integrated smart home system and when it goes offline your automations, schedules, and remote control all stop working.
 The thermostat may display a temperature but refuse to activate the cooling system, or it may be completely unresponsive on the Vivint panel and app.

 Symptoms

-• Cooling was working then stopped without any changes made
+- Cooling was working, then stopped

-• Vivint panel shows thermostat disconnected
+- Panel shows the thermostat disconnected

-• Thermostat screen is blank or frozen
+- Thermostat screen blank or frozen

 Recognize these?
 Here's what usually causes it.